 Preparing a Marathon Approach to MEDITECH

-EHR Implementation Project Success
+EHR Implementation Training Success

 Anyone who’s ever been part of an EHR implementation project knows that it’s like a marathon, not a sprint.
 And what’s the biggest factor contributing to a marathon runner’s success?
 How well he or she trains.